Slow Cooker Pork Pot Roast

-- 3-5 pound pork shoulder roast (aka Boston butt roast)
+- 5-pound pork shoulder roast (aka Boston butt roast)

-- 1 tsp garlic powder (or 1 minced clove of garlic)
+- 1 teaspoon garlic powder (or 1 minced clove of garlic)

 - Large onion, peeled and diced

-- 1/2 tsp kosher salt, plus more for seasoning the sauce.
+- ½ teaspoon Diamond Crystal kosher salt, plus more for seasoning the sauce.

-My favorite thing to serve this with is mashed potatoes, to help soak up the sauce.
+- Serving options: My favorite thing to serve this with is mashed potatoes, to help soak up the sauce.
 Crusty bread is another good sauce dipping option.
-The pork calls out for something green and crisp on the side – green beans are usually my choice.
-If you want to go for the gold in the slow cooker biathlon*, make Slow Cooker White Beans as a side dish.
+The pork calls out for something green and crisp on the side - green beans are usually my choice.

 *Simple version: If you’re in a big hurry, and you need the dump and cook method, do the following.
 Skip the browning step; just season the roast, dice the onion, then dump everything in the crock pot and turn it on.
 It loses the depth of flavor that a good, browned roast gives you, but it also cuts the prep time down to a couple of minutes.
 The results will put anything involving cream of mushroom soup to shame.
 Also, skip the settling and pureeing steps – just spoon the sauce over the roast.